 BUFFALO, NY — Prostate cancer has a disproportional impact on African-American men, who are one-and-a-half times as likely to develop prostate cancer and more than twice as likely to die of the disease as white men.
 Prostate cancer is also the most-diagnosed cancer in Hispanic men.
 Early detection and education, however, can significantly reduce those disparities.

-Cruisin’ for a Cure will take place Saturday, September 24, 10am–4pm (rain or shine) at Roswell Park Cancer Institute (including parking ramp and Kaminski Park & Gardens), Elm and Carlton Streets, Buffalo.The event will include food, entertainment, a farmers’ market, door prizes and raffles.
+Cruisin’ for a Cure will take place Saturday, September 24, 10am–4pm (rain or shine) at Roswell Park Comprehensive Cancer Center (including parking ramp and Kaminski Park & Gardens), Elm and Carlton Streets, Buffalo.The event will include food, entertainment, a farmers’ market, door prizes and raffles.
 Freeprostate cancer screening will be offered for all men 40 years and older who attend (preregistration requested).
 People’s Choice awards will be presented as part of the car show.

 The vehicle show is open to all special cars, trucks, motorcycles and snowmobiles, at $10 per vehicle admission.
 Clubs are welcome and can park together.